MarkBeresford/fruit_cnn/README.md

 # fruit_ml
+This repository is a collection of machine learning techniques I have implemented (with varying success) to identify different fruit in images.
+The data used for this repo can be found [here](https://www.kaggle.com/moltean/fruits).

 ## cnn

-The data used for this repo can be found [here](https://www.kaggle.com/moltean/fruits).

 I achieved 96% accuracy on the test set using the cnn.